linode/docs/docs/guides/development/javascript/javascript-objects-tutorial/index.md

 ## How Does JavaScript Object Inheritance Work?

 JavaScript objects are able to inherit both types and properties from parent objects.
-You can see this with both the `Object.create` and the object constructor examples above.
+You can see this with both the `Object.create()` and the object constructor examples above.
+This is due to JavaScript's prototype system which is discussed in the next section.

-This is due to JavaScript's prototype system.
-Read on to learn more about how prototypes work and how they enable object inheritance in JavaScript.

 ### JavaScript Object Prototypes

 Every JavaScript object holds a reference to at least one other object, called its *prototype*.
-Even the most basic object has `Object` as a prototype, but other objects can inherit prototypes from parent objects or from constructor functions.
+Even the most basic object has `Object` as its prototype, but other objects can inherit prototypes from parent objects or from constructor functions.

-Below are two examples showing how an object can be given a prototype, one using `Object.create` and the other using an object constructor.
+Below are two examples showing how an object can be given a prototype, one using `Object.create()` and the other using an object constructor.
 Each example uses the following `Animal` object for the prototype:

     const Animal = {
         name: "",